l1mk/LegacySalesSummary/README.md

 * Database creation/initialization:

-Before starting the server make sure to run $rails db:migrate RAILS_ENV=development
+Before starting the server make sure to run $rails db:migrate RAILS_ENV=development and $rake db:seed to add the months for the week creationg page